If the Pittsburgh Penguins are determined to ink star defenseman Kris Letang to a long-term contract — why don’t they just deal Paul Martin?

 Rob Rossi of the Pittsburgh Tribune-Review reported that the Pens have sighted Martin as their top d-man and speculation has circulated that Letang might’ve been turned off by the alleged opinion.

 So much so, that the eight-year $54 million contract wasn’t enough for Letang to sign on the dotted line.

 After Letang had stated his main goal was to stay with Pittsburgh, you’d think $6.75 million would’ve been enough to retain him, considering the talent of the teams core players.

-Pittsburgh has said that they’re willing to go to $7 million annually; however, sources have said that Letang is thinking somwhere around $7.5 million.
+Pittsburgh has said that they’re willing to go to $7 million annually; however, Rossi is reporting that Letang is thinking somwhere around $7.5 million.

 Knowing how General Manager Ray Shero likes to stock up on draft choices and young talent, chances are Letang is going to be the piece that brings in what he seeks – that’s understandable.

 What’s irrational about the whole situation is that they haven’t even considered dealing Martin.